Trans-Inclusive Teaching & Learning Practices

 Supporting Transitioning Students

 It is important to listen to and be patient with a student who is transitioning.
 Allow them to feel open enough with you to let you know how they would prefer to be addressed.
-Exploring one’s gender identity can take time and preferred names and pronouns may change multiple times before an individual finds the one they are comfortable with.
+Exploring one’s gender identity can take time and chosen names and pronouns may change multiple times before an individual finds the one they are comfortable with.

 It is imperative that no assumptions are made about an individual’s transition path.
 It is a complex and highly individual journey, which generally takes place over a significant period of time.
 During that time people may explore different gendered aspects of expression, such as their clothing, make-up, and voice.
 Some trans people choose to have medical interventions such as hormones and/or surgery whilst others do not.
 All paths are equally valid and should be determined only by the person concerned.
-Asking a trans or gender-diverse person about surgical status is therefore not only highly inappropriate but may invalidate those who have chosen not to take a medical route.
+Asking a trans or gender-diverse person about their surgical status is therefore not only highly inappropriate but may invalidate those who have chosen not to take a medical route.

 As a member of staff, it is key to not only support the student but to let the student know that they have the full support of the institution.